 Note: Refer to Chapter 3A for other sponsor obligations.

 [Repealed 1 February 2012]

 Deemed New Applicants

 Without prejudice to the generality of other applicable provisions of the Exchange Listing Rules, a listed issuer that is treated as if it were a new applicant must meet all the basic conditions set out in this Chapter 8, unless otherwise waived by the Exchange.
-In particular, where there are assets to be injected into or acquired by the listed issuer, the assets to be injected or acquired or the enlarged group must meet the requirements under rule 8.05, and the enlarged group must meet all the other basic conditions set out in this Chapter 8.
+In the case of a reverse takeover, the acquisition targets (as defined in rule 14.04(2A)) and the enlarged group must meet the requirements under rule 14.54.
 In cases of doubt, issuers or advisers should consult the Exchange at an early stage.

 The Exchange reserves the right to inquire of an issuer as to the financial suitability of any proposed underwriter and may reject an application for listing if it is not satisfied as to the underwriter's ability to meet its underwriting commitment.

 Upon the closing of the offering period of a new applicant, new applicants and underwriters must adopt a fair basis of allocation of the securities on offer to the public.

 The Exchange will not regard any core connected person of the issuer as a member of "the public" or shares held by him as being "in public hands".
 In addition the Exchange will not recognise as a member of "the public":—(1) any person whose acquisition of securities has been financed directly or indirectly by a core connected person;(2) any person who is accustomed to take instructions from a core connected person in relation to the acquisition, disposal, voting or other disposition of securities of the issuer registered in his name or otherwise held by him.